royaltm/spectrusty/README.md

 The notable example is a ZX Spectrum [Fuse] emulator, written in C, with pleasantly readable code.
 Nevertheless, the components of the emulator are nicely separated, with high cohesion but unfortunately also high coupling, here and there sprinkled with a vast range of global variables.
 However, I can imagine that with sufficient patience and skill you can build upon this foundation.

 **SPECTRUSTY** was partly created for fun, but also as a Rust abstraction testing facility.
 Because Spectrum is so simple, and it was the first computer that I put my hands on, I needed a good reason to dive deep in the Rust OO model for purely educational purposes.
-From the start, the goal was not to build a complete emulator program, but rather a library upon which you can relatively easily build emulators that suit your particular needs.
+From the start, the goal was not to build a complete emulator program, but rather a library upon which you can relatively easy build emulators that suit your particular needs.

 In this library, every component is a separate entity.
 Most of them defined with generic parameters, that can be completed and complemented with other components using, and perhaps slightly abusing, the Rust trait-based OO model.
 The interaction between the library's components is realized via Rust's trait system.